 A 128-bit AES encryption key stored in the tag and reader ensure privacy and unauthorized access.
 Matching keys between the tag and reader are required to read and modify the tag’s data content, including the electronic product code (EPC).
 Further, the tag can remain completely unresponsive to a query issued by an unauthorized reader.

 While UCODE DNA has certain useful proprietary features, it is based on the International Standard, GS1 UHF GEN2 v2.0 air protocol.
-While many commercially available readers support this standard, the process of securely injecting the encryption key and protecting it within the reader.
+While many commercially available readers support this standard, few companies offer a process to securely inject and protect the encryption keys within the reader.
+The reader hardware must be capable of storing the key in tamper proof hardware to prevent its compromise.

 FEIG ELECTRONIC is one of the few reader manufacturers that support these features to meet the highest level security requirements.
 This means that the likelihood of piracy and use of counterfeit transponders is eliminated.